Table of Contents[Hide][Show]

 It’s also important to note that the rules for bringing a “liquid” in your carry-on bag are different from the rules that govern what you can bring in your checked luggage.
 Liquids in a carry-on bag must be 3.4 ounces or smaller and fit in a 1 quart-sized container.
 Anything larger must be placed in your checked luggage.

 The TSA 3-1-1 Rule

-Each passenger may carry liquids, gels and aerosols in travel-size containers that are 3.4 ounces or100 milliliters.
-Each passenger is limited to one quart-size bag of liquids, gels and aerosols.
-Common travel items that must comply with the 3-1-1 liquids rule include toothpaste, shampoo, conditioner, mouthwash and lotion.
+Each passenger may carry liquids, gels, and aerosols in travel-size containers that are 3.4 ounces or 100 milliliters.
+Each passenger is limited to one quart-size bag of liquids, gels, and aerosols.
+Common travel items that must comply with the 3-1-1 liquids rule include toothpaste, shampoo, conditioner, perfume, mouthwash, deodorant, and lotion.

-Here is a link to the TSA website advising what food can be brought with you on your Allegiant flight.
-This applies to food you are bringing from home through security.
+Here’s a link to the TSA website advising what food can be brought with you on your Allegiant flight.
+This only applies to food you are bringing from home through security.
 Once you get through security, you can bring just about any food on the plane that you buy at the airport.

 Allegiant Airlines allows live animals/pets (domestic cats and dogs only) in the passenger cabin of the aircraft in a soft-sided carrier for flights within the 48 contiguous states.
 Travel to international destinations and U.S. territories, including San Juan, Puerto Rico may not accept all pets.